plomgrading/plom/testTemplates/README.md

 Generally we recommend leaving lots of space on the page.
-But if a student runs out of space and needs extra paper, you can have them write on any paper, just make sure its labelled with their student number and ideally their Plom test number.
+But if a student runs out of space and needs extra paper, you can have them write on any paper, just make sure its labelled with their student number and their Plom test number.
 We provide an appropriate template for this called `extraSheets.tex`.

+If you want to enforce blind-grading, see `extraSheets_noname.tex`.

-Make sure you print it double-sided!
+Make sure you print these double-sided!